RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 Some tests in the *RCJ2024* involve a *Predefined Location* where people or objects can be found.
 There will also be one *door*, named *Entrance*, which lead in and out of the *Arena*.
-Room names, predefined locations, and location classes are announced during the *Setup Days*.
+Room names, predefined locations, and location classes are announced at the same time as the Rulebook.
+However, if the task begins without the *Door Open*, the *Starting Location* and the *Ending Location* are announced during the *Setup Days*.

 ### Predefined Person Names
 <!-- OPL -->